Menu

 Habitats and Wildlife

 The grassy hilltop is lined with maple, sumac, oak, cherry, cedar and birch trees.
-Part of the Fore River watershed, Great Hill Park offers views of Boston Harbor.
+Part of the Fore River watershed, it offers views of Boston Harbor.

 The Fore River serves as the boundary line between the towns of Weymouth and Braintree.
 It flows for about 3 miles, into Quincy, where it meets Town River, and then flows for another 2 miles into Hingham Bay.